 In addition, select Activities Administrators attend the ACCT conference.
 ACCT is the Association for Challenge Course Technology, which sets standards for how courses are built, how to maintain courses and how to train your guides to operate these courses.
 We attend ACCT conferences to network with other companies that have courses or design items to help us run these courses, but mainly we go to learn to make sure we are in line and ahead of industry standards.
-Each Administrator has their own unique role other than their administrative responsibilities, so each of us went to different sessions throughout the day to learn new information about things such as training, team building, and inspection.
+Each Administrator has their own unique role other than their administrative responsibilities, so each of the attending staff go to different sessions throughout the day to learn new information about things such as training, team building, and inspection.
 Each staff member who attends walks away from the conference excited to apply the new information received from the presenters.

 Ziplining is fun, but…

 …we decided to up the fun game.
 In recent years we decided we wanted to add something to our zipline experience to make it more exciting.
 We started with our Christmas light experience.
 It originated on our Flying V zipline and our Elevated Obstacle Course, but each year we’ve doubled the amount of Christmas lights, and added even more high ropes elements along with our famous Giant Swing.
-To top it all off, we have a lovely campfire, and free hot chocolate once you complete your activities.
+To top it all off, we have a lovely campfire, and hot chocolate once you complete your activities.

 For the fall we added an exciting feature to both our Aerial Excursion and Flying V zipline courses.
 The Aerial had four targets for pumpkin smashing- two from platforms AND two from the ziplines, at no additional charge!
 For the Flying V we made three giant cornhole boards, and you had the opportunity to drop two cornhole bags off the zipline, and two off the second platform.

 For the Spring 2020 had planed to amp it up as well with the addition of Aerial Yard Games to our Aerial Excursion course.
 (However, this activity was postponed due to Covid-19.
 Hopefully to come 2021.)

 You heard that right GIANT YARD GAMES a.k.a.
 Aerial Yard Games!